monadicstack/frodo/README.md

 * No .proto files.
 Your services are just idiomatic Go code.
 * Auto-generate APIs that play nicely with `net/http`, middleware, and other standard library compatible API solutions.
-* Auto-generate RPC-style clients in multiple languages like Go and JavaScript.
+* Auto-generate RPC-style clients in multiple languages like Go, JavaScript, Dart, etc.
 * Auto-generate strongly-typed mock implementations of your service for unit testing.
 * Create OpenAPI documentation so others know how to interact with your API (if they can't use the client).